|Date of Birth||December 15, 1884|

 James Jr was living in Baudette, Minnesota on the south end of Lake of the Woods when he signed his attestation papers with the 141st Battalion on 20 January 1916 in Rainy River.
 His age and date of birth was given as 15 December 1885 in Argyle, Scotland, occupation as labourer, and his mother Drucilla in Keewatin as next of kin.
 During training March – July 1916 James was fined and punished a number of times for drunkeness and being absent without leave.
 Being illegally absent for a period of 21 days and struck off strength as a deserter, James was discharged from service on 8 August 1916 in Port Arthur.

 James returned to the Lake of the Woods area, working over the years as a labourer and logger in district camps.
 His mother died in 1916 followed by his sister Drucilla (George) Muckle in 1921 and his father James in 1930.
 James died suddenly on 10 April 1959 at the home of his brother William and wife Esther on North Government Road in Keewatin.
 William had first worked for the Lake of the Woods Milling Company in Keewatin before joining the Canadian Pacific Railway in 1917, retiring in 1945.
 William died in 1964.
-James Sr, Joseph, and both Drucillas are interred in the family plot in the Lake of the Woods Cemetery while William and James are interred elsewhere in the cemetery, James in an unmarked grave.
+James Sr, Joseph, and both Drucillas are interred in the family plot in the Lake of the Woods Cemetery while William and James are interred elsewhere in the cemetery.
+Last Post Fund/Veterans Affairs recently had a military grave marker installed for James.

 By Judy Stockham